 If you’re looking for something to watch while cuddled up on the couch with your sweetheart, Netflix has you covered.
-From comedies to dramas, classics to originals, here are 10 of the best romantic movies to stream on Netflix.
+From comedies to dramas, classics to originals, here are 10 of the best romance movies centered on love and relationships you can stream on Netflix.

 A sort of teen LGBTQ twist on the classic Cyrano de Bergerac story, The Half of It features two teens who are in love with the same girl.
 One is shy Ellie Chu (Leah Lewis), who agrees to become a ghostwriter for the love letters by lunkheaded jock Paul Munsky (Daniel Diemer) to the beautiful and popular Aster Flores (Alexxis Lemire).
 Although both Ellie and Paul want to be with Aster, the movie is as much about the unlikely burgeoning friendship between the nerd and the athlete as it is about their efforts to land the mutual girl of their dreams.